ceph/cbt/README.md

 CBT uses several libraries and tools to run:

- 1. python-yaml - A YAML library for python used for reading configuration files.
+ 1. python3-yaml - A YAML library for python used for reading configuration files.
- 2. python-lxml - Powerful and Pythonic XML processing library combining libxml2/libxslt with the ElementTree API
+ 2. python3-lxml - Powerful and Pythonic XML processing library combining libxml2/libxslt with the ElementTree API
  3. ssh (and scp) - remote secure command executation and data transfer
  4. pdsh (and pdcp) - a parallel ssh and scp implementation